 NSW Fair Trading provides information to home owners and licensed contractors to assist them in resolving disputes that may arise from residential building work.
-When parties to a dispute are unable to reach agreement, the home owner or the building contractor can lodge a complaint at the nearest Fair Trading Centre.
+When parties to a dispute are unable to reach agreement, the home owner or the building contractor can lodge a complaint at the nearest Service NSW centre.
 Both parties to the dispute need to agree to the attempt at resolution.

 You may find the following information helpful in understanding what happens once a complaint has been lodged.

 In most instances, once a dispute is lodged by a consumer or trader, a customer service officer will contact the other party, usually by telephone, to discuss the issues in dispute and try to reach a mutual agreement between the homeowner and the contractor.

 Please keep in mind that customer service officers cannot order or direct either party to resolve the complaint.